dcrapis/oceandao-wiki/Town-Hall-4.md

 **OceanDAO Town Hall 4 is Wednesday, January 6th at 4:00pm GMT**

-This week's OceanDAO Town Hall will take place on the Ocean Discord - OceanDAO Voice channel.
+This week's OceanDAO Town Hall will take place on the Ocean Discord - "OceanDAO Voice" channel.

 Navigate to the OceanDAO Voice Channel on Discord on January 6th at 4:00pm GMT, or use the link below.